 The NRC's traditional methods for calculating the radiological consequences of design basis accidents were described in a series of regulatory guides and Standard Review Plan (SRP) chapters.
 That guidance was developed to be consistent with the release fractions and timing from the TID-14844 source term and the whole body and thyroid doses stated in 10 CFR 100.11.
-The guidance contained in this regulatory guide will supersede corresponding radiological analysis assumptions provided in other regulatory guides when used in conjunction with guidance that is being developed in a draft guide, Draft Regulatory Guide DG-1114, "Control Room Habitability at Nuclear Power Reactors," which will be published soon.
+The guidance contained in this regulatory guide will supersede corresponding radiological analysis assumptions provided in other regulatory guides when used in conjunction with guidance that is in Regulatory Guide 1.196, "Control Room Habitability at Light-Water Nuclear Power Reactors."
 The affected guides will not be withdrawn as they may still be used at the option of licensees.
-Specifically, the guidance in the two draft guides, when final, could be used instead of the following regulatory guides:
+Specifically, the guidance in Regulatory Guides 1.195 and 1.196 can be used instead of the following regulatory guides: